jmoonware/jaws/README.md

 python detect_motion.py -vf ..\jaws_data\test_raw.mp4
 ```

-If you get bored, hit the escape key to stop and save the motion data that got extracted.
+If you get bored, hit the 'q' key to stop and save the motion data that got extracted.
 Should create a 'motion.txt' file in the current 'jaws' directory, about 25 s worth of motion

 Next, (optional) extract the audio from the test_raw.mp4 file via